Click on the tabs for more information

 Day 7: Ancient Corinth

 Departing Athens, we stop for a rest stop and photos at the Corinth Canal and then travel to the ancient city of Corinth, another treat for the New Testament scholar.
 Corinth is the city that inspired many of Paul's most familiar letters.
 See the Archaeological Museum, the Market Place, the Bema, and the Temples.
 To enjoy a devotional in the midst of the ruins of the church of Corinth and see the pillars, steps, and public worship place where Paul preached will enhance your understanding and love of I & II Corinthians.
 The ruins of this important cultural center are fascinating as we walk along the stone path that the Apostle Paul walked.
 The engineering skill and intellect of these people are evident in the water systems that still flow from ancient to modern day.
 Our guide will be sure to show you the room dedicated to the medical care of that period.
 Next, we travel to the top of the nearby Acropolis where our guide will speak on the worship practices and point out the bird’s eye view of what was a bustling city of around 800,000 during Paul’s stay.
-Before ending our day we visit Cenchreae, the ancient port region of Corinth.
+Before ending our day we pass by Cenchreae, the ancient port region of Corinth.
 Acts 18:18, states the Apostle Paul stopped at Cenchreae during his second missionary journey, where he had his hair cut to fulfill a vow.
 We return to Athens for the evening.

 Day 8: Arrive Turkey, Smyrna